How Many Calories Break a Fast? - An In-Depth Guide

 Generally speaking, there’s no clear answer.

-Some research suggests you must stick to water-only fasts to reap the benefits, while others suggest that coffee, tea, MCT oil or coconut oil, and even bone broth are acceptable during the fasting window.
+Some research suggests you must stick to water-only fasts to reap the benefits when intermittent fasting, while others suggest that coffee, tea, MCT oil or coconut oil, and even bone broth are acceptable during the fasting window.

 The general rule for consuming calories during a fast is to stay under 50.
 That said, even very few calories will technically break your fast because you’re not in a true “fasted state.”